-- Use a good torch to inspect the panel after buffing the coating.
+- Use a good light source to inspect the panel after buffing the coating.
 The lighting outside makes it harder to notice any “high spots”, so taking more care to inspect each panel after application is a good idea.

-- Keep replacing your applicator and microfiber towels after after few large panels to ensure dust does not accumulate.
+- Keep replacing your applicator and microfiber towels after after a couple of panels to ensure dust does not accumulate on them.